-We've already established that it’s a bad idea to feed dogs as if they are wolves.
-It's equally dangerous to feed them as if they are human.
-Dogs and cats get essential nutrition from the meat in their diet, something that is almost entirely impossible to recreate in a meat-free diet without severe supplementation.
+The bottom line is that dogs should be fed like dogs, not anything else.
+Just like it’s a bad idea to feed dogs as if they are wolves, it's equally dangerous to feed them as if they are humans.
+Dogs get important nutrition from the meat in their diet, something that is almost entirely impossible to recreate in a meat-free diet without severe supplementation.
 And why supplement a diet with pills and extracts prescribed and overseen by a veterinarian when the best form of this nutrition is in real, available foods?

 Need Another Reason to Avoid Making Your Dog a Vegetarian?